 God has given you your children to train, influence and shepherd and part of that is wisely discerning who else can influence your child besides you parents, their siblings, and extended family.
-I remember feeling like not only policewoman, lawyer, jury and judge for solving sibling squabbles, but also the gatekeeper for all that my children were exposed to.
+I remember feeling like not only policewoman, lawyer, jury, and judge for solving sibling squabbles, but also the gatekeeper for all that my children were exposed to.
 Parenting is a big responsibility and you do play these roles for them because they don’t have the maturity to monitor and discern what they see, hear and experience from other people, devices and experiences like school, church, birthday parties, etc.

 When our youngest was about 14 she was invited to a party by a friend I didn’t know.
 Right away we were reluctant to let her attend, but to let our daughter know we had an open mind I said I’d call this mother.
-I did and asked about what the plans for the party; how many adults would be present, what activities were planned, how long they expected it to last, etc. I remember clearly standing in the hallway downstairs in our house listening to this mom while a sense of unease grew in my heart.
-Finally after she had cheerily “sold” me on the fabulous party they’d planned I nervously replied that I didn’t feel right about Laura attending but thank you for inviting her.
+I did and asked about the plans for the party; how many adults would be present, what activities were planned, how long they expected it to last, etc. I remember clearly standing in the hallway downstairs in our house listening on my phone to this mom respond while a sense of unease grew in my heart.
+Finally, after she had cheerily “sold” me on the fabulous party they’d planned I nervously replied that I didn’t feel right about Laura attending but thank you for inviting her.
 The mom was not prepared to be declined and she let me know she was not happy with me.
 It wasn’t pleasant to hear her frustration with me but it did confirm my decision.

 I learned from that situation that my goal was not to please other people but to please God with how we parented our children.
 Kids will put a lot of pressure on moms and dads to do all kinds of activities with lots of children you don’t know.
-You are the gatekeeper to your kids hearts.
+You are the gatekeeper to your kids’ hearts.
 Monitor those heart influences well.
 I have no idea what we protected our daughter from by telling her she couldn’t go to this party, but I know it was the right decision.

 My dear friend Susan said in a recent post, “Remember you aren’t running for most popular parent.
 Your kids will think you are unfair and the strictest parent ever.
 However, it’s not nearly as important what your child thinks of you now as it is what he or she will think of you 20 years from now.
 Our kids will often make us feel like we’ve ruined their lives, and sometimes we will wonder if we have, but our ability to ruin our child is not nearly as great as God’s power to redeem him (or her.)”